Singapore Mathematical Olympiad: History

 The Singapore Mathematical Society (SMS) has been organising mathematical competitions since the 1950's, launching the first inter-school Mathematical Competition in 1956.
 The Mathematical Competition was renamed to Singapore Mathematical Olympiad in 1995.

 In 2016, the SMS attempted to make the SMO more inviting to students by aligning questions more closely with school curriculum, although solutions still require considerable insight and creativity in addition to sound mathematical knowledge.

 In 2020 and 2021, the written round (Round 1) in all sections were postponed to September due to the COVID-19 pandemic, while the invitational round (Round 2) in all sections were cancelled.
 The normal competition timeline was resumed in 2022.

 Junior Section

 There are two rounds in the Junior Section: a written round (Round 1) and a special round (Round 2).

-The paper in Round 1 comprises 5 multiple-choice questions, each with five options, and 30 short answer questions until 2017.
-From 2018 onwards, The paper has 20 short answer questions instead.
+The paper in Round 1 comprises 10 multiple-choice questions, each with five options, and 25 short answer questions until 2017.
+From 2018 onwards, The paper has 5 multiple-choice questions and 20 short answer questions instead.
 The Junior section is geared towards Lower Secondary students, and topics tested include number theory, combinatorics, geometry, algebra, and probability.

 Beginning in 2006, a second round was added, based on the Senior Invitational Round, in the form of a 5-question, 3-hour long paper requiring full-length solutions.
 Only the top 10% of students from Round 1 are eligible to take Round 2.